Boom Bip: Biography

 Boom Bip started his career as a DJ while attending college in his hometown of Cincinnati, Ohio.
 In 1998, he released a collaborative EP with DJ Osiris, titled The Low End Sequence EP, on Mush Records.
 In 2000, he released a collaborative album with Doseone, titled Circle, on Mush Records.
 Boom Bip's debut solo studio album, Seed to Sun, was released on Lex Records in 2002.
 It featured guest appearances from Buck 65 and Doseone.
-In 2004, Boom Bip released a compilation album, Corymb, which included remixes by Boards of Canada, Venetian Snares, Clouddead, Lali Puna, Four Tet, and Mogwai, B-side tracks, and tracks from Peel Session.
+In 2004, Boom Bip released a compilation album, Corymb, which included remixes by Boards of Canada, Venetian Snares, Clouddead, Lali Puna, Four Tet, and Mogwai, B-sides, and tracks from his two Peel Sessions.

 Having moved to Silver Lake, Los Angeles, Boom Bip released his second solo studio album, Blue Eyed in the Red Room, on Lex Records in 2005.
 It featured guest appearances from Gruff Rhys and Nina Nastasia.
 In 2007, he released an EP, Sacchrilege.
 In 2011, Boom Bip released his third solo studio album, Zig Zaj, on Lex Records.
 It featured collaborations with Money Mark, Jenny Lee Lindberg, Josh Klinghoffer, Mike Noyce, Cate Le Bon, and Alex Kapranos.
 In 2013, he released a collaborative EP with Charlie White, titled Music for Sleeping Children.